kushaldas/pym/docs/file.rst

 Writing in a file
 =================

-Let us open a file then we will write some random text into it by using the write() method.
+Let us open a file then we will write some random text into it by using the *write()* method.
+We can also pass the file object to the print function call, so that it writes in the file.

 ::